-The information published in this supplement aims to provide parents and guardians with a snapshot of information about how many students from each school in the State go on to various third-level colleges in Ireland.
-This includes progression data for 21 publicly-funded colleges in the Republic, the two Northern Irish universities, Queen’s University Belfast and Ulster University, and two independent, fee-paying third-levels, Griffith College and Dublin Business School.
+The information published today aims to provide parents with a snapshot of information about how many students from each school in the Republic of Ireland go on to various third-level colleges in Ireland.
+This includes progression data for 23 publicly-funded colleges in the Republic of Ireland, the two Northern Irish universities, Queen's University Belfast and Ulster University, and two independent, fee-paying third levels, Griffith College and Dublin Business School.

 Our list normally includes all schools in the Republic where 11 or more pupils sat the Leaving Cert exam.

-This is the first time since 2019 that a normal Leaving Cert has been held.
-In 2020, it was cancelled due to the pandemic while, last year, students had the option of receiving an accredited grade, or the higher mark from sitting the exam and getting an accredited grade.
+In 2020, the Leaving Cert was cancelled due to the pandemic, and students were awarded a calculated grade.
+Last year, however, students had the option of sitting the exam, receiving an accredited grade, or the higher mark from sitting the exam and getting an accredited grade.

-The information in today’s list is compiled from two sources: the State Examinations Commission, which provides us with the number of students that sat the Leaving Cert in each post-primary school this year, and lists given by each of the higher-education institutions which tells us the school of origin of the full-time, first-year undergraduate cohort.
+The information in today’s list is compiled from two sources: the SEC Leaving Cert sits list, which tells us the number of students that sat the Leaving Cert and/or opted for accredited grades in each post-primary school this year, and lists provided by each of the higher education institutions which tell us the school of origin of the full-time, first-year undergraduate cohort.

 Elsewhere in today’s feeder schools supplement, we present the arguments for and against the publication of this data, and highlight the other factors that parents and guardians should consider when choosing a secondary school.
-We also look at how record grade inflation – which in turn led to record high CAO points – impacted on third-level progression rates across schools.
+This year, however, the data provides a particularly timely indication of how record grade inflation – which in turn led to record high CAO points – impacted on third-level progression rates across schools.

-These tables give information on every student who ever attended a particular school and began to study this year, and thus includes mature students and deferrals; it is not a picture of the Leaving Cert class of 2022 alone.
+These tables give information on every student who ever attended a particular school and began to study this year, and thus includes mature students and deferrals; it is not a picture of the class of 2021 alone.

 Caveats and cautions